TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 21/Acts 21.22.md

 ---

-What is it therefore?
-They will certainly hear that thou art come.
+What then?
+The assembly must certainly meet, for they will hear that you have come.